jaderiver62/prosperity/README.md

 ## Description

 This project was created to provide a simple dashboard application for tracking funds through incoming and outcoming transactions.
-Prosperity can be used privately and offline on your PC following the steps in our [usage](#usage) section, or directly at our [webpage - https://serene-everglades-38825.herokuapp.com/](https://serene-everglades-38825.herokuapp.com/).
+Prosperity can be used privately and offline on your PC following the steps in our [usage](#usage) section, or directly at our [webpage](https://serene-everglades-38825.herokuapp.com/).

 The application provides a working total for the funds and a table for all transactions.
 Overall fund trends are graphed to create a visual for changes over time.